Aggravated Speeding in Illinois

 Any misdemeanor criminal offense in Illinois affords a defendant the right to trial by judge or jury, and aggravated speeding is no exception.
 While the right to trial is important, and a finding of not guilty is certainly desirable, an experienced and knowledgable trial lawyer is a must - not only to conduct the trial and navigate the rules of a trial, but also to help decide whether a trial is a real option.
 A realistic analysis of the risks involved and likelihood of success can only be determined by a lawyer who knows how to try an Illinois Aggravated Speeding case - we do.

-Supervision is a sentence that specifically avoids conviction if the terms of the supervision order are successfully met.
+Court Supervision in Illinois is a sentence that specifically avoids conviction if the terms of the supervision order are successfully met.
 It's available either upon a plea of guilty or after a finding of guilty at trial.
 However, supervision is not universally available for Aggravated Speeding.
-Illinois law prohibits judges from applying a sentence of supervision in four circumstances: where the speed was measured within a highway-construction zone, school zone, an urban district, and finally, where a motorist has not violated the Aggravated Speeding law in Illinois on any previous occasion.
+Illinois law prohibits judges from applying a sentence of supervision in four circumstances: where the speed was measured within a highway-construction zone, school zone, an urban district, and finally, where a motorist has violated the Aggravated Speeding law in Illinois on any previous occasion.
 Supervision is a one-time, lifetime opportunity in this case, just like another common misdemeanor traffic offense, DUI.
+The consequences to a criminal record, in particular the impact of a supervision sentence on professionals or those pursuing a professional career, should be carefully considered.